mogoson/MGS.UIWidget/README.md

 - Write UI trigger code, control UI Show/Close.

 ## Achieve
-- TooltipUI：Control the Tooltip UI.
+- Tooltip : Define tooltip.
-- TooltipTrigger：Trigger the Tooltip UI.
+- TooltipUI ：Implement the Tooltip in the way of UI.
+- TooltipAgent : Agent of Tooltip.
+- TooltipTrigger ：Trigger for Tooltip.

 ## Demo
 - Prefabs in the path "MGS-Tooltip/Prefabs" provide reference to you.